 Andrew is a commercial litigation and dispute resolution specialist acting for Government, listed public companies and private companies in all major jurisdictions in Australia.
 He specialises in the Government, Information Technology, finance and agribusiness sectors.
 Andrew has a strong interest in ADR and uses various ADR techniques to refine the issues in dispute between parties, to efficiently resolve matters.
 He advises a number of Commonwealth departments as to how to best avoid disputes in relation to a broad range of processes prior to disputes occurring.

-Vanessa Gibson, Partner, Gordon Garling Moffitt
+Vanessa Gibson, Managing Partner, Gordon Garling Moffitt

 Vanessa was admitted as a Solicitor in 2003 after studying at the University of New England in Armidale.
 Having worked in Sydney at J R Gibb & Co and then as a Policy Advisor for the then Minister for Agriculture, Warren Truss, Vanessa had a strong urge to return to her rural roots.
 Having grown up in the Riverina on a sheep and cropping farm, Vanessa has a firm belief that rural communities are entitled to the same quality legal representation as those in the cities.
 With a passion for succession planning, working in Grenfell with Peter Moffitt seemed like a perfect fit.
 Vanessa started work at Gordon Garling Moffitt in 2005 after relocating from Canberra to Young.
 She is a commercial lawyer, specialising in property, predominantly rural property and hotels.
 Vanessa has extensive experience in residential and rural conveyancing and rural leasing.
 She specialises in rural succession planning and has been quoted as saying if she could spend all day doing this, she would be a happy lawyer.
 Vanessa has also undertaken a vast amount of commercial litigation.